orlicekm/CsharpCourse/Lectures/Lecture04/PITCHME.md

 +++
 ### Many-to-Many Relationships
-* In the database is **represented by a joining table** which includes the foreign keys of both tables
+* In the database they are **represented by a joining table** which includes the foreign keys of both tables
 * There are no default conventions
 * Fluent Api